amranidev/laracombee/README.md

 - Set/update (some) property values of a given user.
 The properties (columns) must be previously created by Add user property, `Laracombee::setUserValues($user_id, $fields);`.

 - Get all the current property values of a given user, `Laracombee::getUserValues($user_id);`.

+#### Items

+- Adding an item property is somehow equivalent to adding a column to the table of items.
+The items may be characterized by various properties of different types, `Laracombee::addItemProperty($property, $type);`

+- Deleting an item property is roughly equivalent to removing a column from the table of items, `Laracombee::deleteItemProperty($property);`

+- Set/update (some) property values of a given item.
+The properties (columns) must be previously created by Add item property, `Laracombee::setItemValues($item_id, $fields);`

+- Get all the current property values of a given item, `Laracombee::getItemValues($item_id);`